-SI PECIFIC COLLABORATIVE ACTIONS AROUND FINANCIAL RESOURCES TARGETS COLLABORATIVE ACTIONS Goal #1: Priority Seascapes Designated and Effectively Managed Target #1 "Priority Seascapes" designated, with investment plans completed and sequenced Regional Action #2 Develop investment plans for all identified priority seascapes, including joint investments plans for those seascapes involving two or more countries For each seascape, identify goals and key actions needed, and outline required financial investments and potential investment sources (Investment Plans).
-Develop an overall scheme for sequencing investments over the 10-year timeframe of the CTI Plan of Action .
-Target #2 Marine and coastal resources within all "Priority Seascapes" are being sustainably managed Regional Action #3 Through joint and single-country efforts, start to mobilize \$X million of new and additional funding to support "priority seascape" programs (based on Seascape Investment Plans).
-Jointly and individually mobilize new and additional funding totaling \$X million to support designated priority seascape programs across the region, generated from both domestic and international funding sources.
-Ecosystem A Goal #2: pproach to Management of Fisheries (EAFM) and Other Marine Resources Fully Applied Target #1 Strong legislative, policy and regulatory frameworks in place for achieving an ecosystem approach to management of fisheries and other marine resources Regional Action #1 Collaborate to develop a "common regional framework for legislation and policy" that would support EAFM; drawing on this, strengthen regional and national legislation, policies, and regulations.
-At a broad level, a common framework could include (but not be limited to) the following elements: Adoption of economic incentives that promote the sustainable management of fisheries and an EAFM, including reforms, as needed, of perverse economic subsidies and other economic barriers impeding sustainable fisheries and EAFM.
-Target #2 Improved income, livelihoods and food security of 50 (?) million people living in coastal communities across the region through a new Sustainable Coastal Fisheries and Poverty Reduction Initiative ("COASTFISH") Regional Action #2 Collaborate around the mobilization of significant new financial investments to support COASTFISH.
-To complement country-specific financing sources, mobilize multi-country grant and loan financing through the following types of actions: Investor Forums.
-Organize jointly sponsored Investor Forums to present the COASTFISH Initiative to groups of potential public and private investors.
-Joint approaches to individual public funding agencies.
-Collaborate on joint approaches to select public funding agencies that have multi-country interests in COASTFISH.
-Regional COASTFISH Fund.
-Jointly explore the need for and feasibility of a regional fund to support the CTI COASTFISH Initiative.
-Small-scale funding mechanisms for fishers.
-Develop and share information on small-scale funding mechanisms for fishers.
-Target #3 Sustainable management of shared tuna stocks achieved for all species of tuna exploited in the region, with special attention to spawning areas and juvenile growth stages Regional Action #2 Develop a collaborative work program on this topic that covers a wide range of activities, which could include: Develop and update assessments of the contribution of tuna fisheries to local economies, employment of men and women, and food security.
-Develop approaches to maximize the flow of economic and other benefits to CT6 countries from sustainable catches of tuna in their waters, including development of domestic industries, product branding and certification, value adding, and value chain and market analyses.
-Assess and develop mechanisms (including regulatory and financial measures) to address the potential effects on subsistence and small scale, near-shore fisheries of conservation measures required to ensure long-term sustainability of commercial tuna species.
+TABLE 1.
+SPECIFIC COLLABORATIVE ACTIONS AROUND FINANCIAL RESOURCES TARGETS COLLABORATIVE ACTIONS Goal 1: Priority Seascapes Designated and Effectively Managed Target 1 "Priority Seascapes" designated, with investment plans completed and sequenced Regional Action 2 Develop investment plans for all identified priority seascapes, including joint investments plans for those seascapes involving two or more countries.
+Target 2 Marine and coastal resources within all "Priority Seascapes" are being sustainably managed Regional Action 3 Through joint and single-country efforts, start to mobilize the financial resources necessary to support "priority seascape" programs (based on Seascape Investment Plans).

+Ecosystem Approach to Management of Fisheries (EAFM) and Other Marine Resources Fully Applied

+Improved income, livelihoods and food security of coastal communities through a new Sustainable Coastal Fisheries and Poverty Reduction Initiative ("COASTFISH")

+Collaborate around the mobilization of significant new financial investments to support COASTFISH.

+Sustainable management of shared tuna stocks achieved for all species of tuna exploited in the region, with special attention to spawning areas and juvenile growth stages

+Develop a collaborative work program on this topic that covers a wide range of activities, which could include:

+- Develop and update assessments of the contribution of tuna fisheries to local economies, employment of men and women, and food security. - Develop approaches to maximize the flow of economic and other benefits to CT6 countries from sustainable catches of tuna in their waters, including development of domestic industries, product branding and certification, value adding, and value chain and market analyses. - Assess and develop mechanisms (including regulatory and financial measures) to address the potential effects on subsistence and small scale, near-shore fisheries of conservation measures required to ensure long-term sustainability of commercial tuna species.
 These could include new financial mechanisms to compensate fishers and to support conservation measures to reduce fishing pressures on tuna spawning and juvenile growth areas within the CT.

-Goal #3: